 How can you assure every website visitor is at least looking at your ad?

-The answer is simple… make them move!
+The answer is simple… make them move with Dynamic Ads!

-The Cure to Banner Blindnes
+The Cure to Banner Blindness

 High impact HTML5 ads are proven to attract more traffic to websites than standard static banner ads.
 A study by Adform showed that clickthrough rates of rich media ads are 267% greater than those from static ads.
 This is because a website visitor may never even glance at a static banner, but movement is almost psychologically impossible for the eyes to ignore.
 Animated banner ads are the wiser investment because they assure people are actually viewing your ads.